AI Trading Platform Update: Building a Bulletproof Evaluation Framework

 What Changed Since December 9th?

 In our last post, we celebrated improving our win rate from 16.6% to 20.1%.
-But we had a nagging question: Are these results real, or are we fooling ourselves?
+But we kept asking ourselves: Are these results real, or are we fooling ourselves?

-The past two days were spent answering that question.
-Spoiler: We were partially fooling ourselves.
+We spent the past two days answering that question.
+The answer: We were partly wrong.

 The Problem We Discovered